-Congenital myopathies is a term used to describe a wide variety of inherited disorders of the muscles, which are present at birth or during infancy.
+Congenital myopathies are rare, inherited disorders of the muscles that cause reduced muscle tone and weakness.
+These disorders are present at birth or show up during infancy.

 There are several types of congenital myopathies.
-The four most common types of congenital myopathy are
+The three most common types of congenital myopathy are

 Symptoms and lifespan vary with the type and severity of the myopathy.

 Central core myopathy and multiminicore myopathy (core myopathies) are the most common form of congenital myopathy.

 Most newborns have severely reduced muscle tone (hypotonia, or "floppiness") and mild muscle weakness, but sometimes symptoms of core myopathy do not manifest until adulthood.
 Many people also have facial weakness.
 The weakness does not become worse, and life expectancy is normal, but some people are severely affected and require a wheelchair.
 People who have central core myopathy are at increased risk of a life-threatening disorder called malignant hyperthermia.